Enterprise Service Bus (ESB)

 Each time CloudCenter receives a request on the service bus, CloudCenter performs a corresponding REST API call and submits the response as message back to the service bus.

 CloudCenter uses RabbitMQ as the Opensource message broker to implement AMQP.
 As such, the CloudCenter platform provides message-oriented communication with message-delivery guarantee where each message is certain to be delivered asynchronously.
 RabbitMQ messages are sent in one direction over an established link.
 The ESB message can be simulated to be a request or a response.
 For example, if a task is going to take a long time to complete, the enterprise (client) submits the message (along with header properties that provides the reply location for the message) to the message bus and when the resource becomes available and/or the timing is right, then the message is processed.
 CloudCenter ESB provides a asynchronous response depending on how quickly the message is processed.
 The asynchronous nature of the message bus allows systems to proceed with their integrated workflows without waiting for a response (the notion of submit and forget for non-critical work).

 To use the ESB functionality, follow these requirements:

-Be aware that this module is optional and you must explicitly customize your installation to include this option.
+Be aware that the ESB module is optional and you must explicitly customize your CCM installation to include this option.

-- Configure the ESB settings to communicate with the AMQP and CCM servers.
-See Configure and Setup the CCM VM for additional details.
+- Configure the ESB settings in the CCM Wizard to communicate with the AMQP and CCM servers.

-- Create two users (cliqruser and clientuser) and give them full privileges to access the CCM server.
-See Create Standard Users for additional details.
+- Create two standard users (cliqruser and clientuser) and give them full privileges to access the CCM server.

-- Configure cliqruser to be the to be the Tenant Administrator.
-See Manage Admin Users for additional details.
+- Configure cliqruser to be the Tenant Administrator.

 - Before using the ESB functionality, retrieve the user information (one of three details: user name, user email, External ID) and the Tenant ID.
 This information is required for this user to submit messages to the ESB.